christian-bick/edugraph-classify-qwen3vl/README.md

 The fine-tuning process is designed to be run within a Docker container, ensuring a consistent and reproducible environment locally and across different cloud providers.
-The training data is loaded directly from the Hugging Face Hub.
+The training data is automatically loaded from Huggingface by the training scripts.

 Please install Docker for your operating system if you haven't already: